MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Learn more content should point to the latest Privacy Statement online.
 - Addressed an issue where users could not provision VPN profiles through provisioning packages.
 - Addressed an issue that prevented a HoloLens device from showing up in File Explorer over Media Transfer Protocol (MTP) when the device is set up as a [single-app kiosk](hololens-kiosk.md).
 Note that MTP (and USB connection in general) can still be disabled using the [AllowUSBConnection](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-connectivity#connectivity-allowusbconnection) policy.
+- Fixed an issue where users were unable to use the Pair button after enabling Developer mode with provisioning packages unless they disabled and re-enabled Developer mode.

 ## Windows Holographic, version 2004 - October 2020 Update
 - Build 19041.1124